moorepants/dissertation/_sources/davisbicycle.txt

 are even 1% of the of the total strain due to the moments, that can still corrupt the steer torque measurement.

-This analisys also predicts that it if no loads are placed on the handlebars the entire portion of the steer tube/stem above the headset has no bending moments and no shear stress.
+This analysis also predicts that it if no loads are placed on the handlebars the entire portion of the steer tube/stem above the headset has no bending moments and no shear stress.
 This could be the ideal place for a torque sensor, if one can eliminate the transfer of forces applied to the handlebars to the steer tube.

-This lead me through several design ideas but utlimately to a design that isolates the steer torque sensor from the handlebar and fork loads with a zero backlash telescoping double universal joint.
+This lead me through several design ideas but ultimately to a design that isolates the steer torque sensor from the handlebar and fork loads with a zero backlash telescoping double universal joint.
 The idea solidified after thinking about an upside down tall bike I had created several years before.
 This